AliaumeL/legifrance-rs/README.md

 - [ ] Store results in a file
 - [x] Query using the API
 - [x] Store API results in (several) files
-- [ ] Command line interface for the API
+- [x] Command line interface for the API
 - [ ] Display 10 top results in the command line
-- [ ] Fetch full contents using the API
+- [x] Fetch full contents using the API
 - [ ] Parse API results into a human readable format
+- [ ] Fetch full contents

 ## Notes